Ondsel-Development/Ondsel-Lens-Addon/README.md

 The addon introduces the notion of "workspaces".
 Workspaces are collections of files that constitute a project and are hosted on the Ondsel Lens server.
-To start working and collaborating on FreeCAD designs, you must create an account on Ondsel by following the signup link in the dropdown menu.
+To start working and collaborating on FreeCAD designs, you must create an account on Ondsel Lens by following the signup link in the dropdown menu.

 Once an account is created, you can log in through the addon and enter your workspace "Default (Personal)".
 From here you can save files and access them from another location.

+In addition, you can browse examples curated by Ondsel (the Ondsel Start tab), browse your bookmarks, search for models, or view the most recent models that are shared on Lens.

 <!-- needs to be updated with images from the new flavor -->
 <!-- ![image](https://github.com/Ondsel-Development/Ondsel-Lens/assets/538057/5de4781c-b90c-4de1-bd8a-e23283348fbd) -->
 ![image](https://github.com/user-attachments/assets/d59fb797-bdc8-44a7-b84c-dcec3a2e30a4)

 ### Workspaces